.

 There are lots of manufacturers to choose from and certainly lots of different styles.
 It is only my opinion that Yoshimura are the best - purely because they partnered with Suzuki for their racing models.
 I'm also being pointless by saying that their logo still looks cool!
 The next brand I would consider are the Two Brothers Carbon fibre models and their web site is also full of useful information to help you decide which model to chose from.
 Other brands D&D, Muzzy all look good too!

-Remember don't buy one because it's cheap - buy it because you genuine like the look of it and the sound!
+Remember don't buy a slip on because it's cheap - buy it because you genuinely like the look of it and the sound!
 Prices of used versions of certain models are also good - but also be aware of their condition.

 Full exhaust systems